qu1x/signifix/README.md

 In default notation the placeholder is another whitespace as in `±1.234␣␣` to align consistently, while in alternate notation it is a number sign as in `±1#234` to conspicuously separate the integer from the fractional part of the significand.
-The decimal mark is locale-sensitive and defaults to a decimal point.
+The locale-sensitive decimal mark defaults to a decimal point.
 The plus sign of positive numbers is optional.

 ### With Binary Prefix